 Effective treatment for keratosis pilaris can be hard to find.
-I struggled for years and finally figured out how to heal keratosis pilaris naturally.
+I struggled for years and finally figured out how to heal my keratosis pilaris naturally.
 In this post I share the topical treatments, moisturizers, lotions, creams and scrubs that worked to help heal my keratosis pilaris in just 3 months.

-Keratosis pilaris (also known as KP or chicken skin) can be so frustrating.
-I struggled with mine for years and only made it look worse by picking at it regularly.
-Effective treatment for keratosis pilaris can be hard to find and all the doctors I saw told me it would never go away.
-I tried so many treatments that just didn't work that I finally did my own research and learned how to treat my keratosis pilaris naturally.
+Fortunately, I was able to treat my KP by using widely available, over the counter safe skincare products and methods.
 You can see from my before and after photos just how much my keratosis pilaris healed in only 3 months.
 In this post I am sharing the topical remedies I used to heal my keratosis pilaris including the scrubs, lotions and creams.
-I also made a number of diet changes that helped but in this post I will focus on the topical treatments I used.
-You will see that there are a few things that are key to healing keratosis pilaris: exfoliation, and non-toxic creams and lotions.
+I also made a number of diet changes that helped, but in this post I will focus on the topical treatments or external treatments I used.

 1. Treatment for keratosis pilaris: exfoliation